 Taken aback, I observed the most unexpected crêpe I had ever had the chance to eat.
 Tied up at the top with shoe-string candy, the crêpe had been turned into a little pouch that would inevitably burst once I decided to eat it.
-Inside the ice cream had started to melt, slowing mixing with the pear and the salted caramel I was so addicted to.
-My blood sugar level was soon hitting new high and I was loving every moment of it.
+Inside, the ice cream had started to melt, slowing mixing with the pear and the salted caramel I was so addicted to.
+My blood sugar level was soon hitting a new high, and I was loving every moment of it.

 La Saint-Georges // 11 rue du Chapitre, Rennes

 Sweet or savoury, simple or extravagant, eating a crêpe has to be on your to-do list while in Rennes.
 The food scene is a delight and the Breton crêpe, one of the best in the world.
 What can you do next in the Breton city?
 Check out this list of top things to do, even if you are planning to spend just one day in Rennes.